-- Try to limit your pet’s strenuous physical activity including running and jumping for 7 to 10 days.
+- Try to limit your pet’s strenuous physical activity including running and jumping for 14 days.

-- Prevent your pet from scratching or chewing their stitches as they heal.
+- Prevent your pet from scratching or chewing on their surgical sight as they heal.

 Spay and neuter surgery is an incredibly important part of pets’ early-life healthcare.
 In order to make this service more affordable for our clients, we offer special wellness packages for puppies and kittens which include their spay and neuter surgeries and all the related costs.
 Pets enrolled in these packages receive all the benefits of our regular first-year wellness package plus a nail trim and microchip placement at the time of their spay or neuter surgery.